andorsk/d2-mode/README.md

 See the `snippets` folder for yas snippets.
 Start making d2 graphs today!

+### Roadmap

+- Even better syntax highlighting and formatting
+- Watch mode support

 ## Bugs & Issues

-* libmagick and M1's have some issues.
+- libmagick and M1's have some issues.
 1) it's not by default supported in the emacsformac install or the cask install and 2.
 There are some issues with rendering svg from emacs side.
 See https://github.com/andorsk/d2-mode/issues/13 and https://github.com/andorsk/d2-mode/issues/8 for more details.

 Feel free to open an issue!